gh-aguru-sandeep/todo_Aguru/README.md

 * Enter task details and click **Add**
 * Click the checkbox ✅ to mark a task as complete
 * Click to edit or 🗑️ to delete a task
-* Use filters to view tasks based on completion, date, or priority
+* Use filters to view tasks based on completion or priority

 ---